mgoldenbe/search-framework/mainpage.md

 [TOC]

 # Motivation {#s-motivation}
-The motivation of this project is to produce a framework to facilitate:
+The motivation of this project is to produce a framework to:

-- Producing flexible and efficient implementations of search algorithms (See \ref s-flexibility-efficiency).
+- Facilitate flexible and efficient implementations of search algorithms (See \ref s-flexibility-efficiency).
-- Gaining insights into the properties of the search algorithms through a variety of means (each of these means will be detailed below):
+- Facilitate the gaining of insights into the properties of the search algorithms through a variety of means (each of these means will be detailed below):
     + Analyzing the log of events produced by the algorithm (See \ref s-examples).
     + Watching the progress of the algorithm in motion (See \ref s-examples).
     + Using policy-based design.

 In addition, the visualization abilities of the framework can be put to good use for teaching heuristic search to students.
 The following sections detail each of the above items.

-# Foundation principles
+# Foundation principles {#s-principles}
 ## Flexibility vs. efficiency {#s-flexibility-efficiency}
 When we talk about a search algorithm such as *A\**, we usually talk about a whole large family of algorithms.
 These algorithms differ in many aspects: from storing different information with search nodes to handling various search conditions (e.g. inconsistency) in different ways.
 The programming techniques that address the need for flexibility involve a trade-off between flexibility and efficiency.
 Efficiency may be an important factor for the following reasons: